oopsmails/111-springboot-dev-repo/spring-boot-oauth2/spring-boot-oauth2-social-login/README.md

 - Copy the client ID and client secret, as you’ll need them later.

+#### PATs, personal access token

+Settings ::> Developer settings ::> Personal access tokens

+New personal access token

+MyBashToken

+Tokens you have generated that can be used to access the GitHub API.

 ### LinkedIn
 Here are the steps you need to follow to configure LinkedIn for social login: